WordPress Plugins Developer

 d) Inside the featured image.

-The plugin also enables a shortcode to include the sharing bar inside a post content.
+The plugin also enables a shortcode to include a sharing bar inside a post.

 • Migrated the site to the Genesis Framework.

 • Built a custom widgetized homepage.

 • Developed a layer slider.

 • Implemented a Gumroad Integration.